The Dog Bite Lawyers of Abel Law Firm

-During our investigation, we will need to gather all the evidence we can find to prove that the dog’s owner was at fault for the injuries you suffered.
-The evidence we collect will depend on the circumstances of your case but could include:
+During our investigation, we must gather all the evidence to prove that the dog’s owner was at fault for your injuries.
+The evidence we collect will depend on the circumstances of your case but could include the following:

 - Video surveillance of the attack